The Fort at River's Bend: Political entities

 The political entities of Jack Whyte's books are:

-Cambria - The land of Pendragon rule in modern Wales.
+Cambria - the land of Pendragon rule in modern Wales.
 Though initially ruled by Dergyll ap Griffyd, a cousin of Uther Pendragon, Dergyll is killed by Merlyn's political enemy Ironhair in order to allow Ironhair's contender to gain the throne.
 Arthur has a stronger claim to the throne than both of these men because he is Uther's son.

-Camulod - A Roman colony established in South-Western England.
+Camulod - a Roman colony established in modern South-Western England.
 The establishment of this colony is depicted in the earlier books in the "A Dream of Eagles" Series.
 Politically, the region is ruled by a council of respected individuals within the colony, a number of whom are military rulers or members of the families which control the twelve villas which govern the lands.
 Their military strength is concentrated in their cavalry, which is far advanced compared to Celtic horsemen because of stirrup technology as well as the Roman-bred horse stock.

-Northumbria - a kingdom in Modern northern England.
+Northumbria - a kingdom in modern Northern England.
 It is ruled by King Vortigern.
 However, his Danish mercenaries have slowly gained power over him and by the end of the book appear to be in open revolt, challenging his rule.

-The Picts - a people north of Hadrian's Wall.
+Picts - a people north of Hadrian's Wall.
 One kingdom is begging to gain political power during this period ruled by Crandal, the grandfather of another child sired by Uther who may have claim to the Pendragon throne.

-Ravenglass - A city kingdom governed by King Derek, the man responsible for Uther's death.
+Ravenglass - a city kingdom governed by King Derek, the man responsible for Uther's death.
 The city of Ravenglass is considered a safe and neutral port for all nations of the British Isles.
 Because of this, visitors must travel unarmed within the city premises.

-Sons of Condran - Tribe on the Isle of Éire that is politically opposed to the Scots.
+Sons of Condran - tribe on the Isle of Éire that is politically opposed to the Scots.
 Their home regions are to the north of the Scots.
 The head of the clan is Condran, and Brian, one of his sons, is the commander of the Army.
 Several major defeats of their forces by Brand and Conner of the Scots leave their forces so weak that they are unable to resist further settlement by the Scots in their land.

 The Scots or Gaels - a Celtic tribal group that is ruled by the King Athol.
 The Kingdom is focused on the Western Coastal corridor of Ireland where Athol's Stronghold is located.
 The region is mostly heavily forested land.
 This is the group referred to by the Romans as the Scotii.
 They are colonizing Caledonia, a land occupied by the Picts in modern Scotland.